decaporg/decap-cms/website/site/content/docs/add-to-your-site.md

 ## App File Structure

 All Netlify CMS files are contained in a static `admin` folder, stored at the root of your published site.
 Where you store this folder in the source files depends on your static site generator.
-Here's the the static file location for a few of the most popular static site generators:
+Here's the static file location for a few of the most popular static site generators:

 | These generators ... | store static files in |
 | -------------------- | --------------------- |